 - Rice Noodles – I used brown rice noodles but white noodles work just as fine.
 Just make sure to get the thick noodles and not the super thin/vermicelli noodles.

-- Fresh Vegetables – I used a combination of carrots, snow peas, and red cabbage but you can certainly switch up your veggies to include cucumbers, bean sprouts, bell peppers, napa cabbage, sugar snap peas, and edamame.
+- Fresh Vegetables – Carrots, snow peas, and red cabbage.
+You can certainly switch up your veggies to include cucumbers, bean sprouts, bell peppers, napa cabbage, sugar snap peas, and edamame.
 If planning on making this salad ahead, use harder vegetables as they stay crisp longer.

 - Green Onions – feel free to use more green onions than what the recipe calls for.